aaronjmccoy/OUSH/readme.md

 OmniUpdate Shell utility was written using Node.js, and it acts as a wrapper for calls to the endpoints in the OU API at developers.omniupdate.com

+#Prerequisites

+You need to have a working install of Node.js

 # Install

 Download or clone the project into a local folder, then run: